cgiampalmo/twilio_android/README.md

 #### How do I use OpenPGP

-Before you continue reading you should note that the OpenPGP support in Conversations is experimental.
+Before you continue reading you should note that the OpenPGP support in Messenger is experimental.
 This is not because it will make the app unstable but because the fundamental concepts of PGP aren't ready for widespread use.
 The way PGP works is that you trust Key IDs instead of JID's or email addresses.
 So in theory your contact list should consist of Public-Key-IDs instead of